liu-purnomo/ikat.id/CONTRIBUTING.md

 # 🤝 Contributing to Ikat Digital

-First off, thank you for taking the time to contribute! 🎉
+Thank you for taking the time to contribute! 🎉
-We welcome contributions of all kinds — bug reports, feature suggestions, documentation improvements, or actual code contributions.
+We welcome all kinds of contributions — bug reports, feature suggestions, documentation, and code improvements.

-This project is open source and transparent.
-Together, we can make file sharing safer and simpler for everyone.
+This is a community-driven open source project.
+Let’s make secure file sharing better for everyone.

 ---